 95:80 Host Write Commands: Contains the number of write commands completed by the controller.
 For the NVM command set, this is the number of Write commands.
-Controller Busy Time: Contains the amount of time the controller is busy with I/O 111:96 commands.
-The controller is busy when there is a command outstanding to an I/O Queue (specifically, a command was issued via an I/O Submission Queue Tail doorbell write and the corresponding completion queue entry has not been posted yet to the associated I/O Completion Queue).
-This value is reported in minutes.
-127:112 Power Cycles: Contains the number of power cycles.
+111:96 Controller Busy Time: Contains the amount of time the controller is busy with I/C commands.
+The controller is busy when there is a command outstanding to an I/O Queue 127:112 Power Cycles: Contains the number of power cycles.
 143:128 Power On Hours: Contains the number of power-on hours.
 This does not include time that the controller was powered and in a low power state condition.
 159:144 Unsafe Shutdowns: Contains the number of unsafe shutdowns.
 This count is incremented when a shutdown notification (CC.SHN) is not received prior to loss of power.
 175:160 Media Errors: Contains the number of occurrences where the controller detected an unrecovered data integrity error.
 Errors such as uncorrectable ECC, CRC checksum failure, or LBA tag mismatch are included in this field.
 191:176 Number of Error Information Log Entries: Contains the number of Error Information log entries over the life of the controller.
 511:192 Reserved